Immunization and Serology Requirements for Medical Students

 CPSS Requirements (Serology Testing)

-Hepatitis C: HCV serology (Hep C Ab) is required for all students (Documentation of serology is required within 1st year and again end of 3rd year).
+- Hepatitis C: HCV serology (Hep C Ab) is required for all students (Documentation of serology is required at start of 1st year and again at start of 3rd year)

-HIV: HIV serology is required for all students (Documentation of serology is required within 1st year and again end of 3rd year).
+- HIV: HIV serology is required for all students (Documentation of serology is required at start of 1st year and again at start of 3rd year).

 Highly Recommended Immunizations

-COVID-19: Immunization for COVID-19 is strongly recommended due to MD program learning activities resulting in a potentially elevated risk of COVID-19 transmission.
+- COVID-19: Annual immunization for COVID-19 is strongly recommended due to MD program learning activities resulting in a potentially elevated risk of COVID-19 transmission.
 For certain clinical learning activities and clerkship electives, students who do not have COVID-19 vaccination may not be able to participate.